external facebook instagramlinkedin pinterest playsearch twitteryoutube

 ‘Belarus’

 ‘Belarus’ boasts a rich “garlicky” flavor; it is delightfully mellow when raw and sweet when roasted.
-Thick, white outer bulb wrappers develop purple stripes that increase in intensity closer to the cloves, with the clove covers bearing a deep reddish-purple color.
+White, thick outer bulb wrappers develop increasing purple stripes closer to the cloves, with the clove covers bearing a deep reddish-purple color.
 Bulbs will store through the winter.
+Organic.

 ‘Krasnodar Red’

-Quite hot when eaten raw, this garlic has a pleasantly strong nutty flavor when roasted or baked.
-Its full-bodied flavor lingers and is retained after cooking.
-The creamy texture of ‘Krasnodar Red’ makes it a great choice for baking.
-Easy-to-peel bulbs are wrapped in attractive, striped wrappers that surround pink-skinned cloves.
-A favorite at local farmers markets, where its delightful flavor profile attracts return customers, this garlic produces consistently and stores well (up to six months).
+Quite hot raw, this garlic has a pleasantly strong nutty flavor when roasted or baked.
+Its full-bodied flavor of this variety lingers and is retained after cooking.
+‘Krasnodar Red’ is also a great choice for baking as it has a very creamy texture.
+Easy-to-peel bulbs are wrapped in attractive, striped wrappers surrounding pink clove skins.
+This garlic stores well (up to six) months.
+Organic.

 SOFTNECK GARLIC